Daensen folding chair: Reconstruction

-Compared to earlier previous finds from grave mounds and tree coffin burials in Denmark, Sweden, Schleswig-Holstein and Mecklenburg the present metal objects were identified as fitting parts of a folding chair typically for the Nordic Bronze Age.
-These numerous comparative findings in connection with the survived wooden structures of the Vamdrup folding chair found at Guldhøj in the Danish municipality of Ribe in 1891 allowed a precise reconstruction of the Daensen folding chair.
+Compared to earlier previous finds from grave mounds and tree coffin burials in Denmark, Sweden, Schleswig-Holstein, and Mecklenburg the present metal objects were identified as fitting parts of a folding chair that is typical for the Nordic Bronze Age.
+These numerous comparative findings in connection with the survived wooden structures of the Vamdrup folding chair found at Guldhøj in the Danish municipality of Ribe in 1891, allowed a precise reconstruction of the Daensen folding chair.

 Interpretation

 Due to the improper excavation and documentation of the find, precise statements about the archaeological context are not possible.
 The chair is the most magnificent decorated folding chair of the Nordic Bronze Age.
-This type of chair, or their fittings is present in 17 comparable finds.
+This type of chair, or their fittings, is present in 17 comparable finds.
 The remains of two folding chair fittings originate from hoards, all the rest were grave goods from tree coffin or grave mound burials.

-Given the role of the stool in placing the sitter above others who are seated on the floor, it is possible that the individual buried in Daensen was a high-ranking person, a chieftain or religious official.
+Given the role of the folding chair in placing the sitter above others who are seated on the floor, it is possible that the individual buried in Daensen was a high-ranking person, a religious official or chieftain.
 The absence of further grave goods may indicate that the grave had been raided by antique grave robbers.
+Comparably equipped graves with folding chairs typically included additional offerings such as jewellery, household items, and weapons that are absent in Daensen.

+The size of the ribbed bronze arm ring bracelet found and provided by farmer Eickhoff to the museum must come from a burial of a woman, supporting the interpretation of the burial of a religious leader.

+More recently, in Endsee, another village of Bavaria in southeastern Germany, a medieval high-status burial dated to about 600 AD is that of a woman with a similar chair included among her extensive grave goods that has an unusual, full metal frame.

-Comparably equipped graves with folding chairs typically included additional offerings such as weapons, jewellery, and household items, which are absent in Daensen.
-The ribbed bronze arm bracelet provided by farmer Eickhoff to the museum must come from a female burial, supporting the interpretation of the burial of a religious leader.
-Similar folding chairs originate from Ancient Egypt, whose most famous specimen comes from Tutankhamun's tomb of 1330 BC, demonstrating the extensive international connections of the later Bronze Age.
+Similar folding chairs also originate from Ancient Egypt, whose most famous specimen comes from Tutankhamun's tomb of 1330 BC, demonstrating the extensive international connections of the later Bronze Age.